 Revenue Recognition.
 We recognize revenue when persuasive evidence of an arrangement exists, delivery has occurred or services have been rendered, the selling price is fixed or determinable, and collectibility is reasonably assured.
 We derive revenue from three sources-sales of systems, spare parts and services.

-We recognize revenue for system sales upon acceptance by the customer that the system has been installed and is operating according to predetermined specifications.
-Under certain circumstances, however, we recognize revenue prior to acceptance from the customer, as follows:
+In general, we recognize revenue for systems when the system has been installed, is operating according to predetermined specifications and is accepted by the customer.
+When a customer delays installation for delivered products for which we have demonstrated a history of successful installation and acceptance, we recognize revenue upon customer acceptance.
+Under certain circumstances, however, we recognize revenue upon shipment, prior to acceptance from the customer, as follows:

-- When the customer fab has previously accepted the same tool, with the same specifications, and it can be objectively demonstrated that the tool meets all of the required acceptance criteria upon shipment, revenue is recognized upon shipment.
-The portion of revenue associated with installation is deferred based on estimated fair value, and that revenue is recognized upon completion of the installation. - When system sales to independent distributors have no installation requirement, contain no acceptance agreement, and 100% payment is due based upon shipment, revenue is recognized upon shipment. - When the installation of the system is deemed perfunctory, revenue is recognized upon shipment.
-The portion of revenue associated with installation is deferred based on estimated fair value, and that revenue is recognized upon completion of the installation. - When the customer withholds acceptance due to issues unrelated to product performance, revenue is recognized when the system is performing as intended and meets all published and agreed-upon specifications. - When the system is damaged during transit and title has passed to the customer, revenue is recognized upon receipt of cash payment from the customer
+- When the customer fab has previously accepted the same tool, with the same specifications, and when we can objectively demonstrate that the tool meets all of the required acceptance criteria. - When system sales to independent distributors have no installation requirement, contain no acceptance agreement, and 100% payment is due based upon shipment. - When the installation of the system is deemed perfunctory - When the customer withholds acceptance due to issues unrelated to product performance, in which case revenue is recognized when the system is performing as intended and meets predetermined specifications.